-Drinking bone broth is an excellent source of electrolytes (such as magnesium, sodium, and potassium) your body needs on a low-carb diet, and can help get rid of the common and unpleasant “keto flu” symptoms.
+Drinking bone broth is an excellent source of electrolytes your body needs on a low-carb diet, and can help get rid of “keto flu” symptoms.

 A lot of keto-dieters consider this power food as the ultimate keto flu remedy.
 Rather than opting for carb-filled chicken noodle soup which can be high in MSG and other nasty additives, bone broth is a great way to sneak that extra water into your diet.

-When first switching to the ketogenic diet, you’ll more than likely notice yourself eating much more animal fat and proteins than you may have previously been used to.
+When first switching to the ketogenic diet, you’ll likely notice yourself eating more animal fat and proteins than you may have been used to.
 While these are great sources for nutrients, a common concern is over-consuming methionine.

 Methionine is an amino acid found in animal protein sources like fish, chicken, beef, and egg whites.
-It can be a good thing by acting as an antioxidant and helping our bodies metabolize the food we eat, but it can also be a bad thing if consumed too much.
+It can be a good thing by acting as an antioxidant and helping our bodies metabolize food, but it can also be a bad thing if consumed too much.

-Bone broth is packed with the amino acid glycine which has been shown to help our bodies get rid of excess methionine and thus prevent unwanted build up.
+Bone broth is packed with the amino acid glycine, which helps get rid of excess methionine and thus prevent unwanted build-up.
 By regularly consuming bone broth, especially on a low-carb and high-fat diet like the keto diet, you will help eliminate that unneeded and superfluous methionine.

 As already mentioned earlier, bone broth helps supply your body with much-needed electrolytes.
-You may be wondering why this is so important on the ketogenic diet, and the answer is that when you cut out carbs, this means you’re cutting out most starchy vegetables and fruits.
-These are the biggest sources of electrolytes that your body needs to function properly.
+You may be wondering why this is so important on the ketogenic diet.
+The answer is that when you cut out carbs, this means you’re cutting out most starchy vegetables and fruits.
+These are the biggest sources of electrolytes that your body needs to properly function.

 While there are keto-friendly foods that contain electrolytes, such as avocado, berries, and leafy greens, you have to be careful you don’t end up with an electrolyte imbalance, which has been shown to lead to fatigue, dizziness, and cognitive symptoms like confusion.

 Introducing 1-2 cups of bone broth to your keto diet is a great way to keep your electrolytes in check.
-How much exactly you should be drinking each day depends on a few factors, such as your individual macronutrient requirements and the other carbs, fats, and proteins you eat in a day.
+How much exactly you should be drinking each day depends on a few factors, such as the carbs, fats, and proteins you eat in a day.